 What are IRPs

-IRPs identify issues within the Smart Energy Code (SEC) Technical Specification documents and put forward a solution to the identified problem.
+IRPs identify issues within the Smart Energy Code (SEC) Technical Specification documents and put forward a solution to the identified problems.
 They can affect the ‘Great Britain Companion Specification’ (GBCS), ‘Smart Metering Equipment Technical Specifications’ (SMETS) or ‘Communications Hub Technical Specifications’ (CHTS).
 IRPs broadly fit into three categories:

-- Non-DCC System impacting IRPs that affect the Technical Specification documents only.
+- Category 3 – Non-DCC System impacting IRPs that affect the Technical Specification documents only.